shonan-releng-mobile/shonan-releng-mobile/4thbreakout/logging/README.md

 * If we are collecting logs of other apps, what are the privacy (as well as GDPR) concerns we have to take into account?

+## Related Work

+* Ian's EMSE paper
+* the paper that Luca found on energy of logs

 ## Authors

 * Maurício Aniche